-Travel Guide for Mexico City - Mexico City Purple Guide
+Travel Guide for Mexico City - Mexico City Purple Travel Guide

 Mexico City is a city of superlatives.
 Here is what you need to know when you visit our favorite large city.
-We provide a detailed itinerary provides the best things to see in our favorite large city with lots of photos.
+Our detailed itinerary provides the best things to see in our favorite large city with lots of photos.

 Whether you are interested in art and museums, culture, history or superb Mexican food, Mexico City is calling your name.